Service Terms

 Inherent repair and recovery risks: Diagnosis, disassembly, repair, testing, software work, configuration, account troubleshooting, data recovery and device handling involve inherent risks, even when reasonable care and skill are used.
 These risks include worsening of existing faults, discovery of additional faults, component failure, screen or housing damage, failed updates, software instability, loss of function, data loss, data corruption, unsuccessful recovery, account access issues, licence issues, cloud synchronisation issues, malware issues and manufacturer restrictions.

-Software and account issues: Software-related issues can be caused by operating system errors, updates, corrupted files, malware, incompatible programs, expired licences, passwords, account restrictions, cloud services, email settings, browser issues, printer or driver issues, network configuration, CCTV configuration, third-party platforms, user settings, internet services, hosting, DNS and manufacturer updates.
+Software and account issues: Software-related issues can be caused by operating system errors, updates, corrupted files, malware, incompatible programs, expired licences, passwords, account restrictions, cloud services, email settings, browser issues, printer or driver issues, network configuration, CCTV configuration, third-party services, user settings, internet services, hosting, DNS and manufacturer updates.
 Unless specifically included in the agreed scope, unrelated or pre-existing software, account, licence, cloud, email, backup, network, printer, driver, browser, malware, operating system, hosting, DNS or configuration issues are outside the service scope.

 Apple and manufacturer notifications: After third-party repair, devices may display manufacturer messages or feature limitations.
 Apple devices may show messages such as “Unknown Part”, “Unable to Verify”, “Important Battery Message”, “Important Display Message”, “Important Camera Message” or similar notifications.
 These messages are common after third-party repairs and do not necessarily mean the part is faulty.
 Features such as True Tone, battery health reporting, Face ID, Touch ID, camera functions, calibration, water resistance, part history reporting or other software-based features may be limited, unavailable, inaccurate or affected due to manufacturer design, software, firmware, serialisation, calibration, security or parts-pairing restrictions.